MyPureCloud/genesys-cloud-webrtc-sdk/doc/documentation.md

 - arguments
     - `Error error` - the error that occurred
     - `Object details` - the details about the error

+`sdk.on('disconnected', () => {})` - the underlying websocket connection has
+  disconnected and is no longer attempting to reconnect automatically.
+Should usually be followed by `sdk.reconnect()` or reloading the application, as this indicates a critical error

 ##### Session level events.